yungyuc/ynote/nsd/12advpy/advpy.rst

   ['clear', 'f_back', 'f_builtins', 'f_code', 'f_globals', 'f_lasti',
   'f_lineno', 'f_locals', 'f_trace', 'f_trace_lines', 'f_trace_opcodes']

 We can learn many things about the frame in the object.
-For example, we can take a look in the builtin namespace:
+For example, take a look in the builtin namespace (``f_builtins``):

 .. code-block:: pycon